 Disbursement dates and deadlines are determined by Federal, State, District and/or institutional regulations and policies.
-Disbursement dates and amounts displayed in the Student Information System are estimate until actual disbursements are processed.
+Disbursement dates and amounts displayed in the Student Information System are estimates until actual disbursements are processed.

-Students who are new to the LACCD will receive information by email and e-mail from BankMobile regarding the process to select their refund preference.
-For more information about BankMobile, visit this link: http://bnkmobiledisbursements.com/refundchoices/.
+Students who are new to the LACCD will receive information by mail and e-mail from BankMobile regarding the process to select their refund preference.
+For more information about BankMobile, visit this link: https://bankmobiledisbursements.com/refundchoices/.